At a Glance

-Arthrosis is defined as a degenerative disease of the joint cartilage.
-Its frequency increases with age and the process is accelerated by obesity and lack of exercise.
-Arthrosis may start at the age of 30 years.
-At the age of 60 nearly every human being experiences cartilage wear more or less in all joints, mainly in the knee and the hip.
-In persons who suffer from arthrosis the normal balance between the formation and degradation of cartilage is disturbed.
+With age, the cartilage of the joints can begin to deteriorate; a process that is accelerated by obesity and lack of exercise.
+This deterioration can begin as early as age 30, however by age 60, nearly every human being will experience worn cartilage in most joints, particularly in the knee and hip.
+In persons who suffer from this condition, the normal balance between the formation and degradation of cartilage is disturbed.

-The result is a progressive wear of cartilage, which may be accompanied by severe pain.
-The more damaged the sites are, the greater is the pain and the greater the deformation of joints – up to complete loss of function.
-Arthrosis has been considered incurable so far.
-In most cases the symptoms could be relieved only by inserting an artificial joint.
+This results in a progressive wearing of the cartilage, which may be accompanied by severe pain.
+The more damaged the areas of deterioration are, the greater the pain and deformation of the joints, often leading to complete loss of function.
+This pattern of joint cartilage degradation has been considered incurable so far.
+In most cases, the symptoms can only be relieved by inserting an artificial joint.

-It appears that, with increasing age, the body loses its ability to produce glucosamine / chondroitin in sufficient quantities.
-Weight-bearing joints like the knees and hips, and also the wrists and shoulders are most commonly affected by arthrosis.
-It leads to the destruction of cartilage mass, indurations, and the deposition of large bone spurs at the joint margins.
-The results are pain, deformation, and a limited radius of movement.
+With increasing age, the body loses its ability to produce sufficient amounts of glucosamine and chondroitin.
+Weight-bearing joints like the knees and hips, and also the wrists and shoulders, are most commonly affected.
+This deficiency can lead to the destruction of cartilage mass, indurations and the deposition of large bone spurs at the joint margins.
+The results are pain, deformation and a limited radius of movement.

-Glucosamine: The main components of joint cartilage are glycosaminoglycans (amino sugar complexes); glucosamine is one of its constituents.
-Glucosamine consists of glucose and the amino acid glutamine.
-The more the body has of this substance, the more glycosaminoglycans (and therefore cartilage mass) are produced.
-Furthermore, glucosamine makes the joint cartilage elastic and also more resistant.
+Glucosamine sulfate: Glucosamine is just one constituent of glycosaminoglycans (amino sugar complexes), which are the main components of joint cartilage.
+Glucosamine is made up of glucose and the amino acid glutamine.
+The more glucosamine the body has, the more glycosaminoglycans (and therefore cartilage mass) are produced.
+Furthermore, glucosamine makes the joint cartilage more elastic and resistant.

-Unfortunately, sufficient quantities of glucosamine cannot be taken in food, as none of our foodstuffs except shellfish contains adequate quantities of glucosamine.
-Therefore it has to be given as a supplement.
+Unfortunately, sufficient amounts of glucosamine cannot be obtained from food, as it is only present in the exoskeletons of shellfish.
+Therefore, it must be taken as a supplement.
 Glucosamine is available in several forms.
 The sulfate form (stabilized with a mineral salt) is the preferred form of administration, as it is most extensively researched.
-Usually potassium chloride is used for stabilization, because our food, in any case, is very deficient in potassium.
+Potassium chloride is most often used for stabilization because the modern diet is usually deficient in potassium.

-Chondroitin: Chondroitin consists of repetitive molecule chains (mucopolysaccharides) and is also an important constituent of cartilage.
-It gives joint cartilage its structure, is responsible for its water-binding capacity, and the permeability of nutrients.
+Chondroitin sulfate: Chondroitin, also an important constituent of cartilage, consists of repetitive molecule chains (mucopolysaccharides).
+Chondroitin gives joint cartilage its structure and is responsible for its water-binding capacity and the permeability of nutrients.
 The latter is especially important, as cartilage does not contain any blood vessels and is nourished by diffusion alone.

-Chondroitin plays a role in the restoration of joint function, arthrosis, and even fracture healing, as many trials have shown.
+Chondroitin plays a role in the restoration of joint function, helping to protect against the deterioration of joint cartilage and even supporting fracture healing, as many trials have shown.

-Chondroitin also has to be administered to the body, as the only source of sufficient chondroitin is animal cartilage.
-The pharmaceutical form is also a sulfate, similar to glucosamine.
+Chondroitin must also be obtained via supplementation, as the only source of sufficient chondroitin is animal cartilage.
+Similarly to glucosamine, the pharmaceutical form of chondroitin is also a sulfate.